DFE-Digital/ddt-job-descriptions/app/views/jd/junior-developer.md

 ### Technical skills

-We’ll assess you against these technical skills during the selection process
+We'll assess you against these technical skills during the selection process

 * A pragmatic approach to problem solving